valbona1992/EmployeeTracker-/README.md

 To run locally, use the command line to navigate to the root of the application and run `node server.js`.

 ## Tech
-- JavaScript
-- HTML
-- CSS (Bootstrap)
-- UUID
+- Node.js
-- Express.js
+- MySQL
-- Heroku
+- NPM

 ## Contributors
 It is an open project and everyone can contribute.
 Please email requesting to be added as a contributor.